-Mitch McConnell Is Trying His Best to Kill Any Interest in the Trial Ahead
+The Senate Trial Will Be Totally Predictable—With One Potential for Surprise

 A twist ending isn’t necessary for a good drama, of course.
 Plenty of stories draw their power from the inevitable descent toward a tragedy—or a marriage—everyone knows is coming.
 The tension comes from wondering just how the characters will arrive at that point.
 Yet McConnell is doing his best to suck any narrative interest out of the process.

 In a real trial, the members of the House of Representatives presenting the case for removal would be allowed to tell the whole story of Trump’s conduct—at least, whatever part of it they can tell without requiring testimony that would violate one privilege or another.
 That would mean they could call all of the witnesses who testified in the House impeachment proceedings and add to them key witnesses who declined to show up.
 They could seek documents that have not been turned over so far.
 And they could present all of this material as a coherent case, much the way a prosecutor tells a jury a story by presenting a sequence of witnesses.
 And in a real trial, the president’s lawyers—who have complained that the House proceedings did not allow them to call witnesses—would be able to present a case of their own.
 All of this would result in actual suspense over the question of what information would compose these cases.
-What new would we learn?
+What new things would we learn?
 And from whom would we end up hearing?

-In this case, the live question is not whether we will hear a complete presentation of the evidence and the available witnesses, but whether we will hear any witnesses at all.
+In this case, the live question is not whether we will hear a complete presentation of the evidence and the available witnesses but whether we will hear any witnesses at all.
 The answer to that question is, in fact, the only matter of significant doubt as the trial gets under way.

-But even if the Senate ends up calling former National Security Advisor John Bolton and Acting White House Chief of Staff Mick Mulvaney, it is most unlikely to call anywhere close to the wide array of witnesses who have new light to shed on L’Affaire Ukrainienne—like the president’s lawyer Rudy Giuliani, former acting National Security Advisor Charles Kupperman, and other Office of Management and Budget and White House officials who could add detail on what the president knew about the hold on aid to Ukraine and when he knew it, along with his motivations for holding it up in the first place.
+But even if the Senate ends up calling former National Security Adviser John Bolton and Acting White House Chief of Staff Mick Mulvaney, it is most unlikely to call anywhere close to the wide array of witnesses who have new light to shed on L’Affaire Ukrainienne—like the president’s lawyer Rudy Giuliani, former Acting National Security Adviser Charles Kupperman, and other Office of Management and Budget and White House officials who could add details on what the president knew about the hold on aid to Ukraine and when he knew it, along with his motivations for holding it up in the first place.

 So both sides appear ready to rely on testimony already given to the House to the extent possible.
 The most anyone is arguing for is hearing from a few witnesses whose testimony the House did not get.